afkhamis/DS642-OOP/HW6/readme.md

 $ sbatch hello.submit
 ```

-You can also in an interactive session, see https://www.psc.edu/resources/bridges-2/user-guide/ for further information.
+You can also run in an interactive session, see https://www.psc.edu/resources/bridges-2/user-guide/ for further information.

 ## **2. Computing $\pi$**